9 Easy Ways to Remove Plastic from The Workplace

 You may be surprised to hear that most teabags contain between 15-25% plastic.
 Manufacturers use it to seal the bags and make them hold their shape.
 The plastic in teabags is bad for two key reasons.

 1. It’s estimated that 167 million tea bags are binned or composted every day in the UK.
 This means that our passion for tea is a huge contributor to plastic pollution.

 2. When added to boiling water teabags release microplastics that we then ingest.

 A great alternative is loose leaf tea or there are several manufacturers that now offer plastic-free tea bags, such as Clipper.
 This article by Green Compostables gives lots of other alternatives to plastic-free tea bags.
 Note that a lot of them say they are bio-degradable but only when treated in industrial composting facilities, which most people’s tea bags will never get to.
 So, if it was down to us we wouldn’t be buying those.

 Offices get through a lot of cleaning fluids which means they use a lot of plastic bottles.
 But there are some fantastic alternatives.

-We love fill, a company that manufacturers closed-loop, vegan, biodegradable refill cleaning fluids, which can be bought either as retail or wholesale.
+We love fill, a company that manufactures closed-loop, vegan, biodegradable refill cleaning fluids, which can be bought either retail or wholesale.

-Disposable dish cloths and sponges are generally made from plastic which means that not only are they a cause plastic pollution when they’re thrown away, but they release microplastics into our water when used.
+Disposable dishcloths and sponges are generally made from plastic which means that not only are they a cause plastic pollution when they’re thrown away, but they release microplastics into our water when used.

 Lastly, do a waste audit.